robertorosero/pyhtonmig/Doc/library/logging.rst

 :class:`StreamHandler`.

-.. class:: FileHandler(filename[, mode[, encoding]])
+.. class:: FileHandler(filename[, mode[, encoding[, delay]]])

    Returns a new instance of the :class:`FileHandler` class.
 The specified file is opened and used as the stream for logging.
 If *mode* is not specified, :const:`'a'` is used.
 If *encoding* is not *None*, it is used to open the file with that encoding.
+If *delay* is true, then file opening is deferred until the first call to :meth:`emit`.
 By default, the file grows indefinitely.

 .. method:: FileHandler.close()